bcgov/ds-intro-to-r-2-day/docs/04-data-structures-part1.md

 ```

 we see that `cats$weight` is a vector, too - *the columns of data we load into R
-data.frames are all vectors*, and that's the root of why R forces everything in
+data.frames are all vectors* (of the same length), and that's the root of why R forces everything in
 a column to be the same basic data type.

 ### Discussion 1